-- → diverse activities
+- diverse activities

-- → convenience
+- convenience

-- → venue variety
+- venue variety

+It is unrealistic to provide or even plan for a venue for every recreational activity in which Chilliwack residents are involved, as we are constrained by topography, safety and budget.
 While this strategy is not usually specifically planned, acquiring properties next to existing parks would provide road frontage on an adjacent road and overall connectivity, facilitating access to many of our neighbourhood parks.